boardfish/call_jenkins_builds_from_ruby/readme.md

 ## Setup

 Bring up the environment with `docker-compose up -d`.
+Open `http://localhost:11037` in your browser.
 After Jenkins takes its time to set up, you'll be asked to log in.
 Use the username `admin` and supply a password stored on the Jenkins container.
-Quickly retrieve this with `dc exec jenkins cat /var/jenkins_home/secrets/initialAdminPassword | pbcopy`.
+Quickly retrieve this with `docker-compose exec jenkins cat /var/jenkins_home/secrets/initialAdminPassword | pbcopy`.
 (Use `xclip -sel clip` over `pbcopy` on Linux.)
 The password will be on your clipboard, ready to paste in.

 Once Jenkins is ready, there should be a pipeline named `hello-world`.